borntofrappe/flutter-animation-tutorial/README.md

 ---

-The course uses the value directly the `size` field of the icon widget.
+The course uses the value directly in the `size` field of the icon widget.

 ```dart
 Icon(